Import an Excel file into a SQL Server table with an SSIS package.

 Step by step tutorial to import data from an Excel file (xslx) into a SQL Server table with an SSIS package.
 Here, the target is a SQL Server database.
 From Visual Studio, use the native Excel component available in the SSIS data stream source connections.

 To load one or more Excel files into a SQL Server database with Visual Studio, first create an SSIS package.
 First, open Visual Studio and create a new SSIS project and a new package as explained in the dedicated tutorial.

-1. Create the target table and prepare the source Excel file to import
+1. Prepare the target table and the Excel source file to import

 The destination table is the customer table with a basic structure, here is the code to create it.